paulhegedus/OFPE/README.md

 Remote sensing data is collected from Google Earth Engine and includes data temporally variable data such as weather and static data such as topogrophy.
 The user is responsible for running the Google Earth Engine Javascript code to download data for each year required.
-See [this link](*TODO:%20Tutorial%20as%20html%20for%20adding%20farm%20boundaries%20to%20GEE%20as%20asset%20and%20using%20Javascript%20code*) for adding farm boundaries to GEE as asset and using Javascript code.
+See this [tutorial 3](*TODO:%20Tutorial%20as%20html%20for%20adding%20farm%20boundaries%20to%20GEE%20as%20asset%20and%20using%20Javascript%20code*) for adding farm boundaries to GEE as asset and using Javascript code.
 This data is downloaded to Google Drive, where the data can be batch uploaded to the database.